syncfusion-content/blazor-docs/blazor/tabs/events.md

 # Events in Blazor Tabs Component

-In this section, the list of events of the Tabs component have been provided which will be triggered for appropriate Tabs actions.
+In this section, the list of events of the Tabs component has been provided which will be triggered for appropriate Tabs actions.

 The events should be provided to the Tabs using **TabEvents** tag.